AnneAMadden/Microbe_Pumpkin/README.md

 The electricity is produced by naturally occuring soil microorganisms (bacteria.)

-Most instructions for the microbial power source are contained in the Magic Microbes MuddWatt kit instructions.
+Most instructions for the microbial power source are contained in the Magical Microbes MuddWatt kit instructions.

 The project takes less than a few hours to complete, the microbes need to grow for a few days to create enough power to create a slow flashing LED.
 The flashing rate will increase with microbial activity.